eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

-- the J-Link debugger is connected to a high speed USB port, preferably directly to the computer, not via hubs which share the bandwidth with ther traffic intensive devices, like disks, wi-fi, video cameras, etc.
+- the J-Link debugger is connected to a high speed USB port, preferably directly to the computer, not via hubs which share the bandwidth with their traffic intensive devices, like disks, wi-fi, video cameras, etc.
 - the wide JTAG flat cable is connected both to the J-Link and the target device
 - the target device is powered on